disruptiveplanets/AIME/code/sim/readme.md

 In this and all other code, units are given in SI units unless otherwise specified.
 Please see *summaries/21-06* for a description of what each variable means, and the math going into the internal code.

-Results of the simulation are written to the `resolved_data` and `unresolved_data` vectors passed to `Asteroid::simulate`.
+Results of the simulation are written to the `resolved_data` and `unresolved_data` vec Not done:
+- Check math
+tors passed to `Asteroid::simulate`.
 They assume that the the asteroid is unresolved respectively; for the resolved case, the entire spin data is recorded, and for the unresolved case, light curve data is recorded.
 Data is recorded at time intervals set by the `cadence` argument.

 This naming is slightly misleading; a resolved data has both spin data _and_ light curve data available, so that both the resolved and unresolved data vectors can be used in that case, not just the resolved one.